 No assessments are levied on watermelons grown by producers with fewer than 10 acres in watermelon production.
 Importers of less than 150,000 pounds of watermelons annually may request reimbursement of their assessments.

-The 37-member Board is composed of 14 producers, 14 handlers, 8 importers, and 1 public member.
-For the purpose of nominations, the production area is divided into seven districts of approximately equal production.
+The 30 member Board is composed of 10 producers, 10 handlers, 9 importers, and 1 public member.
+For the purpose of nominations, the production area is divided into five districts of approximately equal production.
 Each district is represented by two handlers and two producers on the Board.
 Producer members are nominated by producers, and handler members are nominated by handlers.
 Importer members are nominated by importers.
 The public member is nominated by the Board.
 The full Board meets twice yearly to develop and review programs and policy.
-The executive and program committees meet as necessary.
+The executive committee meets monthly.

-The Board’s office is located in Winter Spring, Florida.
-It has seven full-time employees.
-You can access a listing of current Board members and alternates on the Watermelon Board roster (pdf).
+The Board’s office is located in Winter Springs, Florida.
+It has six full-time employees.
+You can access a listing of current Board members on the Watermelon Board roster.

 Organic Assessment Exemption